 For those that need fancy cars, you will always praise their (fancy ones) superiority but this will be before you hit Ugandan roads with a Toyota Rav4.
 It will be a point at which you will have to say goodbye to the beautiful and welcome something less stylish but more robust, the Recreational Active Vehicle 4WD.

-They are smaller practical subcompact SUVs commonly used on Uganda Road trips with a short wheel base that comes with a long wheel base version.
+They are smaller practical subcompact SUVs commonly used on self drive car rentals in Uganda with a short wheel base that comes with a long wheel base version.
 It is preferred by travelers in groups of 2 – 4 for different purposes but mainly Self-drive travel adventures.